24 - 30 June 2026

 The Treasure House Fair is held at the Royal Hospital Chelsea at the height of London’s summer season each year.
-The Fair brings together exhibitors from around the world representing the widest range of disciplines available.
+The Fair brings together a curated blend of art, antiques and design from the world's foremost galleries.
+They present the widest range of disciplines available with every piece meticulously vetted by independent experts.

 Royal Hospital Chelsea